The Port Town of Véraldo

 "Can I see it?"

 He produced a tangerine-sized sphere.
-You stick it in firewood and press a switch to ignite.
-Supposedly reusable about ten times.
+You stick it in firewood and press a switch to ignite it.
+Supposedly it's reusable about ten times.

 "… Kinda expensive and awkward."

 "Noble households use them in their fireplaces.
-Breaking at a reasonable rate makes them a nice cash cow."
+The fact that they break after a while makes them a nice cash cow."

 "I see.
 Anything more suited to adventurers or peddlers?"

-"Hmm, we might not carry that.
-Oh — how about that thing on the shelf?
-Five large coppers, pretty affordable."
+"Hmm, we might not have anything like that.
+Oh, how about that thing on the shelf?
+Five large coppers — pretty affordable."

 The shelf held another tangerine-sized orb.
 What's this?

 "Press the button and it makes noise and vibrates.
-I made it ages ago as practice — it's a toy for entertaining babies."
+I made it ages ago for practice — it's a toy for entertaining babies."

 "Hoh… Hm?"